josephryan/DayhoffRecodingTests/Chang_Recoding_Analysis/README.md

 preliminary investigation on Dayhoff-6 recoding

 ### saturation test
-tests to quantify substitution saturation from seq-gen simulations
+test to quantify substitution saturation from seq-gen simulations